 The new way to be seen.

-From the 1st November 2017, you may notice a change when you ask for an appointment.
+From the 1st November 2017, you may have noticed a change when you ask for an appointment.
 You may now speak to a 'Healthcare Navigator' who is trained to offer you an appointment with the most appropriate person depending on your need and urgency.

 They may ask you a couple of questions in order to navigate you to the person best suited to help you.
 The Healthcare Navigator is not being nosey, nor will they make any clinical decisions, they have been trained to help you get the most appropriate care, from the most appropriate person.